maborak/ai-course-generator/README.md

 - **Ollama errors:**
   Ensure the Ollama server is running and accessible at the specified host URL.
   Verify the Ollama Python package is installed.
+- **Connection errors:**
+  If you encounter streaming connection errors, try:
+  - Running without streaming (`--openai-stream` or `--ollama-stream`)
+  - Checking your network stability
+  - Using a different model
+  - Reducing the quantity of tips

 ---